jbeda/docker-postfix-forwarder/README.md

 This is the start of a Docker container that will forward mail using postfix.

-The container will support acting as an MTA for outgoing mail from that forwarded address and will implement SRS so that all forwarded messages will be trusted.
+The container supports acting as an MTA for outgoing mail from that forwarded address.

+The container implements a light postscreen pre-processing to reject obvious spam.

+There is support for SRS, but it is commented out as apparently GMail [advises *not* doing envelope sender rewriting when forwarding mail](https://support.google.com/mail/answer/175365?hl=en).

 ## DNS records